Home > Guides > Best mini guitar amps: Power meets portability

 Just like its big, EL34-driven brother, when you play an EVH amp you know what sound you want.
 This single channel mini amp has simple controls – just gain, volume, and tone.
 This means you can dial in everything from cleans to face melting drive.

 The kickstand lets you tilt it for better projection and the headphone out means you can get as nasty as you want with it without disturbing anyone.
-Its classic looks makes it a great addition to any space.
+Its classic looks makes it a great addition to any space and classic heavy sound makes it one of the best options for heavy styles that need gain.

 Best mini guitar amp for recording: BOSS Katana Compact 7